zcattacz/alasql_wiki/how-to-release.md

     run "Replace $preVersion with $thisVersion in partners/meteor/ for package.js and .versions" "sed 's/'$preVersion',/'$thisVersion',/g' partners/meteor/package.js > tmp && mv tmp partners/meteor/package.js && sed 's/alasql@$preVersion/alasql@$thisVersion/g' partners/meteor/.versions > tmp && mv tmp partners/meteor/.versions && echo 'Please verify that version is set to $thisVersion. ${CR}Press \"i\" to edit and \"<esc>:wq\" to save...' && hitkey && vim partners/meteor/package.js && echo 'and the second file' && hitkey && vim partners/meteor/.versions  && echo 'Verry well...'"

-#### # Run gulp, change a line in any js file in src and wait until uglyfy is done - close it.
-###### To do: automate npm build script - or/and make better gulp file_
-    todo "Run gulp, change a line in any js file in src and wait until uglyfy is done - close it"

 #### # Verify that `npm test` does not give any errors
     echo "For the checklist to continue npm test must be OK" && hitkey